Venous lakes are benign vascular lesions that result from dilated venules. They commonly affect the lips, face, and ears.

 Diode laser (800–810 nm, 30 ms, 30–50 J/cm2) can also be a very effective treatment.
 It is helpful to allow 3 seconds of compression of the lesion with the chill tip prior to the laser pulse.
 A physical “kickback” is often felt by the laser surgeon at the time of the pulsation.
 The clinical endpoint is immediate purpura.

 Long-pulsed Nd:YAG laser and intense pulsed light (IPL) have also been reported to be effective.

 Sclerotherapy: In one study, intralesional injections with 1% polidocanol have been shown to be effective in clearing two venous lakes after two sessions of sclerotherapy.
 A scar was noted to occur in one patient.

-Electrosurgery, surgical excision, cryotherapy are other alternate ...
+Electrosurgery, surgical excision, cryotherapy are ...